anantn/anantn.github.io/_posts/2023/2023-04-07-sd-lora-finetuning.md

 </tbody>
 </table>

 Recall that you specify the number of `repeats` implicitly by naming your training images folder of the form `<repeats>_<token>`.
-I recommend sharing the same training data and logs directory across multiple training, while creating a new directory for each new configuration of hyperparameters you want to experiment with.
+I recommend sharing the same training data and logs directory across multiple training runs, while creating a new directory for each new configuration of hyperparameters you want to experiment with.
 Something like this could work, for example:

 ```
 |- lora